interplaynetary/free-association/docs/draft.md

 # **Free Association**

 **Total Recognition (100%):** Each participant has a fixed "budget" of recognition to distribute.
 This forces prioritization and trade-offs.
+Recognition is non-transferable and dynamically-adjustable.

 **Mutual Recognition (MR):** The min() function creates a natural incentive for reciprocity and relationship-building.
 A one-sided relationship (where A recognizes B highly, but B does not recognize A) is valued at the lower amount, discouraging free-riding and encouraging mutual engagement.